James Greenwood (rugby league): 2015

 Greenwood was sent out once again on loan from the Wigan Warriors in 2015, this time to Hull Kingston Rovers, where he impressed enough to turn his loan-deal from the Wigan Warriors into a full-time two-year contract.

 2016 & 2017

 Greenwood suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game at the hands of Salford.

 12-months later however, Greenwood was part of the Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.

 2018

 Greenwood made 23 appearances for Hull KR in all competitions as the club finished 10th on the table and avoided relegation.

 2019

 On 14 March, Greenwood was taken from the field during round 5 of the 2019 Super League season against Wakefield Trinity.
 He was later ruled out for the entire year after scans revealed he ruptured his anterior cruciate knee ligament.

 Salford Red Devils

 2020

 In 2020, Greenwood joined Salford and later played for the club in their 2020 Challenge Cup Final defeat against Leeds.

+Barrow Raiders

+On 29 November 2023 it was reported that he had signed for Barrow Raiders in the RFL Championship on a one-year deal.